- Monitors a patient’s blood in real-time to predict blood clots.

 Ahmad put out a call to the Wyss community to identify existing Wyss technologies that could help solve Bueno’s problem.
 Staff Scientist Abidemi Junaid, Ph.D. realized that he had the perfect solution sitting on the shelf.
 Researchers in the lab of Wyss Founding Director Don Ingber created a device that could non-invasively monitor the blood for signs of clotting years prior, but the inventors had since left the lab and it had not been further developed with a specific patient focus in mind.
 Junaid revisited this past work and began advancing the proejct with support from a philanthropic gift through the Wyss DxA.

-To test the concept, the team to start analyzing six patient samples from the BWH with the hemostasis monitor.
-The results were so promising that in 2024, Junaid and Adama Sesay, Ph.D., Wyss ATT member, were accepted as part of that year’s Validation Project class to further develop their technology into a clinic-ready diagnostic.
+Initial analyses of patient samples from Brigham and Women’s Hospital demonstrated strong potential, leading to the project’s advancement in 2024, when Junaid and Adama Sesay, Ph.D., Wyss ATT member, were accepted as part of that year’s Validation Project class to further develop their technology into a clinic-ready diagnostic.

-The team is currently integrating fluorescent imaging into the monitor to directly see blood clots forming in real-time, as well as a machine learning algorithm that will be able to analyze clotting data from hundreds of patients and improve the test’s predictive power.
+The team is integrating fluorescent imaging into the monitor to directly visualize blood clot formation in real time, alongside machine learning approaches that analyze patient data to further improve predictive accuracy.

-While Junaid and Sesay have been perfecting the device through the Validation Project program, Ahmad has been leading a parallel effort through the Wyss DxA to analyze the blood samples from Bueno’s patients to identify new biomarkers that can be used to better predict DVT.
-These biomarkers could form the basis of a companion diagnostic test to be used alongside the device to provide even faster and more accurate answers to clinicians.
+In parallel, Ahmad has been leading an effort through the Wyss DxA to analyze blood samples from Bueno’s patients to identify new biomarkers that can be used to better predict DVT risk.

 By combining our fabricated microfluidic device that mimics blood flow dynamics of small arterioles with our novel data analysis software, we can monitor blood flow in real time and predict whether deadly blood clots will develop, helping to save patients’ lives.